Rates, discounts and monetary transactions

 by deed

-Issuing a digital copy of a deed in the digital file.
-Side
+Issuing a digital true copy of a deed in the digital file.
+Party

 0

-After the deed is executed, each party to the deed receives a digital copy in their My Notary File.
-We don't charge for this.
+Each party to the deed receives a digital true copy of it after a deed has been executed in the My Notary File.
+We do not charge anything for that.

-We only charge the aforementioned costs for multiple or later copies issued upon request - both digital and hard copy.
+We will only charge the aforementioned costs for multiple true copies or statements to be issued later on request - both digitally and in hard copy.

 Party concerned